 Searching and/or arriving at the centre of a maze.

 If you have any questions regarding your own dreams and spiritual awakening, please feel free to ask them via my Contact Page.
-Alternatively, I also offer a free, no obligation 30-40 minute Zoom session where we can briefly discuss your dream experiences and you can ask any questions that you may have as to how I work with dreams and spiritual awakenings.
-If you would like to organise this introductory session, please let me know via my Contact Page.
+If you would like to organise an introductory session, please let me know via my Contact Page.

 An Introduction To Depth & Dream Psychology